 Ejection was accomplished by the hydraulic cylinder pushing on a suspended lever with a roller on its end, rolling the load out, the floor returning to loading position by gravity when the hydraulic pressure was released.

-Euclid used this system on their smaller scrapers for decades.
+Euclid used this system on its smaller scrapers for decades.

 While Euclid did achieve some market penetration with the 15TDT and 16TDT, production of the 16TDT only lasted three years with a total of 107 being manufactured.